Star: Mass

 The combination of the radius and the mass of a star determines its surface gravity.
-Giant stars have a much lower surface gravity than do main sequence stars, while the opposite is the case for degenerate, compact stars such as white dwarfs.
+Giant stars have much lower surface gravity than do main-sequence stars, while the opposite is the case for degenerate, compact stars such as white dwarfs.
 The surface gravity can influence the appearance of a star's spectrum, with higher gravity causing a broadening of the absorption lines.

 Rotation

 The rotation rate of stars can be determined through spectroscopic measurement, or more exactly determined by tracking their starspots.
 Young stars can have a rotation greater than 100 km/s at the equator.
 The B-class star Achernar, for example, has an equatorial velocity of about 225 km/s or greater, causing its equator to bulge outward and giving it an equatorial diameter that is more than 50% greater than between the poles.
 This rate of rotation is just below the critical velocity of 300 km/s at which speed the star would break apart.
 By contrast, the Sun rotates once every 25–35 days depending on latitude, with an equatorial velocity of 1.93 km/s.
-A main sequence star's magnetic field and the stellar wind serve to slow its rotation by a significant amount as it evolves on the main sequence.
+A main-sequence star's magnetic field and the stellar wind serve to slow its rotation by a significant amount as it evolves on the main sequence.

 Degenerate stars have contracted into a compact mass, resulting in a rapid rate of rotation.
 However they have relatively low rates of rotation compared to what would be expected by conservation of angular momentum—the tendency of a rotating body to compensate for a contraction in size by increasing its rate of spin.
 A large portion of the star's angular momentum is dissipated as a result of mass loss through the stellar wind.
 In spite of this, the rate of rotation for a pulsar can be very rapid.
 The pulsar at the heart of the Crab nebula, for example, rotates 30 times per second.
 The rotation rate of the pulsar will gradually slow due to the emission of radiation.